MasuMa6410/Third-Video-Project/README.md

 # webprog.io

-Welcome to **webprog.io**, a simple yet effective web development project built using HTML, CSS, and Bootstrap.
-This project demonstrates fundamental web development techniques and is designed as an introductory exploration into building responsive and visually appealing websites.
+Welcome to **webprog.io**, a simple yet effective web development project built using HTML, CSS, Bootstrap, and JavaScript.
+This project demonstrates fundamental web development techniques and is designed as an introductory exploration into building responsive, visually appealing, and interactive websites.

 ## Table of Contents